Go to Reviews.org AU Edition

 We’ve also heard nothing but good things about Verizon’s customer service.
 All our friends lucky enough to grab this internet provider have said every interaction with Verizon Fios Home Internet’s customer service was easy mode—from installation to troubleshooting.

-It doesn’t specify how much data you get with its internet plans—but we have a hunch that it’s unlimited data.
+In the past, Verizon Fios Home Internet was less than forthcoming about its data limits, but now we know it offers unlimited data.
 So don’t worry about downloading that patch, new expansion, or 18 new games during a Steam sale.
 (Who, us?)

 Verizon Fios Home Internet’s biggest drawback is that it’s still pretty much limited to major metropolitan areas on the East Coast.